DataDog/hiring-engineers/answers.md

 - [x] Created an API and Application key through the Datadog portal and wrote a script that collected the following metrics:
 * Custom metric from the exercise earlier
-* MySQL CPU Time annomalies - percentage of CPU time spent in user space
+* Percentage of CPU time spent in user space by MySQL annomalies
 * Custom metric's roll up for the past hour